ScorpioGameKing/asciitextwall/README.md

 The above script generates, saves and sets the user's waypaper wallpaper to an Asciiwall generated image of `"Just Another {DATE}"`.
-By default it's consuming to save disk space.
+By default it's consuming the existing file to save disk space.

 ![example day of week](examples/example_day_of_week.png)